Bence Bicsák

-Szilárd Tóth is Bicsák's primary coach, and is also the head of the PSN Triathlon Department, which has nearly 50 staff members.
-Bicsák routinely trains with and competes against fellow Hungarian team member Faldum Gábor.
+Prior to July 2022, Bicsák routinely trained with and competed against fellow Hungarian team member Faldum Gábor.
 Faldum was an Olympic triathlete at the 2016 Rio de Janeiro Olympic Games.
-(Faldum is currently ranked 72nd.)
-Additionally, as part of the Hungarian National team, Bicsák attended foreign training camps where he trained and competed with 2016 and 2020 Olympic triathlete Támas Tóth.
+Faldum did not qualify for the 2020 Olympics.
+However, on the 15th of July 2024 and with an individual Olympic Qualification Ranking of 36, Faldum came very close to qualifying for the 2024 Olympics.
+Prior to July 2022, as part of the Hungarian National team, Bicsák attended foreign training camps where he trained and competed with 2016 and 2020 Olympic triathlete Támas Tóth.
 During the 2020 Summer Olympic Games, Támas placed 19th.
 During the 2016 Summer Olympic Games, Támas placed 33rd and his fellow Hungarian countryman Gabor placed 20th.

-As of 28 July 2021, the rankings of Bence Bicsák are;
+Prior to the 2024 Summer Olympics in Paris, on 15 July 2024, the rankings of Bence Bicsák were;